radius-project/docs/docs/content/guides/operations/providers/howto-azure-provider/index.md

 ---
 type: docs
-title: "How-To: Configure Azure provider"
+title: "How-To: Configure the Azure cloud provider"
 linkTitle: "Configure Azure provider"
 description: "Learn how to configure the Azure provider for your Radius environment"
 weight: 200